Jihadist and far-right killers most dangerous in EU

 Looking at events in 2020, the counter-pandemic lockdowns in Europe were likely to have changed the picture, but not for the better, Europol added.

-And with EU leaders haggling on how to divide coronavirus-rescue funds, if the bailouts failed, then the socio-economic impact of the pandemic had "the potential to further fuel the radicalisation of some individuals, regardless of their ideological persuasion," Europol said.
+And as EU leaders haggled on how to divide coronavirus-rescue funds, if the bailouts failed, then the socio-economic impact of the pandemic had "the potential to further fuel the radicalisation of some individuals, regardless of their ideological persuasion," Europol said.